lepisma/lepisma.github.io/_posts/2015-12-21-white-rhino.md

 Recently, I got home, started watching TV, and one thing i noticed is that *our situation, in India, isn't drastically different from Vietnam*.
 I have seen traditional Chinese medicine usually getting the heat for promoting irrational cultural beliefs (sadly, many involving endangered species).
-Are we any better ?
+Are we any better?

 Natural remedies are inspiring.
 And to be very clear, I have a space of respect for them (I mean, why not?).
 But I never quite understand the *point of view* of